 Released in 2010, Operation: Endgame stars Zach Galifianakis, Rob Corddry, Maggie Q, Ellen Barkin, Adam Scott, and Emilie de Ravin.
-The action/comedy is based on Brian Watanabe’s Script Pipeline “Recommend” screenplay Rogue’s Gallery, which was originally reviewed by Pipeline’s development staff.
+The action-comedy is based on Brian Watanabe’s Script Pipeline “Recommend” screenplay Rogue’s Gallery, originally developed by Script Pipeline execs.

 Ellen Barkin, Ving Rhames and Rob Corddry are starring in the indie comedy “Rogues Gallery.”
 Michael Ohoven and Kevin Turen are producing via their Infinity Films shingle (“Capote”).

 Spy romp takes place in an underground government intelligence agency.
 Paris-based director Fouad Mikati is directing from a script by Brian Watanabe and Abe Levy.

 Pic began shooting July 21 in Los Angeles, becoming one of the few films to go before cameras amid the de facto work stoppage.